How to Choose The Perfect Palette & Save On Supplies

 2. It’ll improve your color mixing skills faster

-3. You can produce a huge range of colors from just a handful of paints
+3. You’ll be able to produce a huge range of colors from just a handful of paints

 4. Making the right choice will improve your glazing technique

-5. It’ll make it easier for you to understand and match the colors you want, thanks to my ‘Magic Palette Method’ !
+5. It’ll make it easier for you to understand and mix the colors you want, thanks to my ‘Magic Palette Method’ !

 So what am I talking about?